 Last week I wrote about getting Kubernetes cluster metrics with Prometheus.
 Metrics are only one part of the story.
-Logs are important and luckily we have a great set of tools that will help you to create simple and easy logging solution.
-In this post, I will show you how to start monitoring Kubernetes logs in 5 minutes with EFK stack (Elasticsearch, Fluent Bit, and Kibana) deployed with Helm and operators.
+Logs are important as well and luckily we have a great set of tools that will help us to create simple and easy logging solution.
+In this post, I will show you how to start monitoring Kubernetes logs in 5 minutes with EFK stack (Elasticsearch, Fluent Bit, and Kibana) deployed with Helm and Elasticsearch operator.

 Fluentd vs Fluent Bit